Differential Geometry of the Mixed Hodge Metric: Introduction

 Let us elaborate on this by defining the natural metric.
 A mixed Hodge structure $(F,W)$ on $V$ induces a unique functorial bigrading~\cite{tdh}, the \emph{Deligne splitting}

 such that $F^p = \bigoplus_{a\geq p}\, I^{a,b}$, $W_k = \bigoplus_{a+b\leq k}\, I^{a,b}$ and

-Moreover, the summand $I^{p,q}$ maps isomorphically onto the subspace $H^{p,q}$ of $\gr^W_{p+q}$, and hence if $(F,W)$ is graded-polarized we can pull back the graded Hodge inner product \eqref{eqn:hmetric} on $\gr^W$ to a hermitian form on $V$:
+In the pure case a polarization induces a hermitian inner product for which the Hodge decomposition is orthogonal.
+In the mixed case we first declare the splitting \eqref{eqn:DelSplit} to be $h_{(F,W)}$--orthogonal and then define the metric on $I^{p,q}$ making use of the graded polarization $(\gr h)_F$ as follows.
+The summand $I^{p,q}$ maps isomorphically onto the subspace $H^{p,q}$ of $\gr^W_{p+q}$.
+So on classes $[z]$ of elements $z\in I^{p,q}\subset W^{p+q}$ modulo $W^{p+q-1}$ the metric $h_{F,W}$ can be defined by setting:

-This is the \emph{Hodge metric} alluded to previously.
-By functoriality it induces Hodge metrics on $\End(V)$ and hence also on the Lie algebra of $G$.
+This is the \emph{mixed Hodge metric} alluded to previously.
+By functoriality it induces Hodge metrics on $\End(V)$ (see \eqref{eqn:mhm}) and hence also on the Lie algebra of $G$.
+As in the pure case this induces a natural metric on the mixed period domain (see Definition~\ref{HMonD}).
 It is these metrics that form our principal subject of investigation of this paper.

+\begin{rmk} A Mumford--Tate domain $D_M$ classifies pure Hodge structures with extra Hodge tensors~\cite{ggk}.
+In analogy with the classifying spaces of pure Hodge structures, $D_M$ is the orbit of a generic point $F\in D_M$ under the real points Mumford--Tate group of $F$.
+The analog for mixed Hodge structures are mixed Mumford--Tate domains, e.g. the mixed Shimura varieties of Pink and Milne.
+See Remark~\ref{mMTD}.
+All of the Lie theoretic calculations done in section~\ref{sec:class}, and hence all of the applications in the subsequent sections remain true for mixed Mumford--Tate domains. \end{rmk}